 The preservation of the church owes much to William Morris.
-Morris was critical of the often over-zealous restoration practiced by his contemporaries, and founded the Society for the Preservation of Ancient Buildings to publicise his concerns.
+Morris was critical of the often over-zealous restoration practised by his contemporaries and founded the Society for the Preservation of Ancient Buildings to publicise his concerns.
 It is not clear if he took a personal hand in the careful and understated repairs carried out here in the late Victorian period, but his influence was certainly felt.

 If you come to Kelmscott to visit the manor, it is well worth a short stroll to visit this delightful ancient church and see the wall paintings.